SolemmaLLC/ClimateStudioDocs/docs/revitImporter.rst

    :width: 900px
    :align: center

-- **Import NURBS** imports NURBS Geometry when available, mesh geometry is created otherwise.
+- **Import NURBS** imports NURBS geometries when available, mesh geometries are created otherwise.
-- **Mesh Only** imports only mesh geometires.
+- **Mesh Only** imports only mesh geometries.
 This will result in a lighter model.

 .. figure:: images/revit_importing.png
    :width: 900px